Overview

 With VS Code, Fork or Git:

-• stage the .gitignore file
+- stage the

-• commit with the following message: .gitignore: add xPack specifics
+file - commit with the following message: .gitignore: add xPack specifics

-Add the .npmignore file
+Add the .npmignore

 With VS Code, create a new file with: